- The Co-Principals, assisted by our Senior Management Team, will be responsible for the admission of students.

 - Scholarship tests are available for students whose previous performance at school or college indicates a special talent or ability.

-- Each applicant will be interviewed by a Vice Principal or another senior and experienced member of staff.
+- Each applicant will be interviewed by a Co-Principal or another senior and experienced member of staff.
 The style of the interview is intended to be natural and informal, and provides an opportunity for the family to take its own decision over the education on offer as well as for the College to learn about the family and the applicant.
 The selection process differs between “home” students and those who need a UK visa in order to study (see Pre-CAS).

 - The College sets other criteria for entry which it may explore at interview.
 These are that: